6 Benefits of Melatonin (plus How to Take & Side Effects)

-Melatonin is a hormone that is naturally produced by the body.
+Melatonin is a hormone that is naturally produced by the adrenal gland.
 Its main function is to regulate the normal circadian rhythm, but it also promotes good overall body function and serves as an antioxidant.
+The production of melatonin gradually reduces with age, and therefore, nightmares are very common in older adults.

 Imagem ilustrativa número 2